kephale/TuftsCOMP135_Spring2016/README.md

 - Setup [Jupyter](http://jupyter.org/) on your computer (use Python for this assignment.
 This is the default language Jupyter installs)
 - See [Slides](http://kephale.github.io/TuftsCOMP135_Spring2016/Lecture02) from Lecture 2 for information on the k-Nearest Neighbors algorithm
 - We already have an existing Jupyter [Notebook](https://github.com/kephale/TuftsCOMP135_Spring2016/blob/gh-pages/Lecture02/notebooks/instance_based_learning.ipynb), but it is missing a classic implementation of kNN with exhaustive search!
+- Some Python and Jupyter tutorials are linked in the programming and software section

 Submission:
 - Use 'provide' to submit a text file that links to your pull request on Github